ATOAPaymentsLimited/flutter_atoa_sdk/README.md

 ### Checking bank app is installed or not

 Our mobile SDK checks if the bank(using for making payments) app is installed or not.
-For that, you need to add '<queries>' tag for android and 'LSApplicationQueriesSchemes' key for iOS
+For that, you need to add 'queries' tag for android and 'LSApplicationQueriesSchemes' key for iOS

-- In Android, you need to add '<queries>' tag
+- In Android, you need to add 'queries' tag

 ```xml
  <queries>